 Can I trap stray or wild animals in my yard?
-It is lawful for you to use these traps to capture unwanted nuisance animals on your property as long as you provide them with adequate food, water and shelter until they can be transported to Bartow County Animal Control.
+It is lawful for you to use humane traps to capture unwanted nuisance animals on your property as long as you provide them with adequate food, water and shelter until they can be transported to Bartow County Animal Control.
 Also, it is important that you give Animal Control personnel any information you have about the owner of the animal.

 How do I file a complaint about loose animals?
 You can call (770) 387-5153 and request an Animal Control Officer be dispatched to handle the complaint.

 How do I file a complaint about barking dogs?
 You can call (770) 387-5153 during the hours of 8 a.m. to 5 p.m.

 What do I do if my animal is missing?
 The best way to locate your missing animal is to come to the Animal Shelter during the shelter's business hours to look for your pet.
 The shelter is open Monday, Wednesday, Thursday, Friday, from 10:00 a.m. to 4:45 p.m, Tuesday 1:00 p.m to 4:45 pm, closed on weekends and holidays.
 You can also look at the menu to the left of this page and go to Petfinder.com to see what animals are currently in our shelter. (petfinder.com is updated once daily so please check often) We are sorry, but no information can be given over the phone.